 - Douglas Fir – A very common variety, these trees are favored for their perfect conical shape and fullness.
 Great for filling big rooms.
 Their needles are soft and flat with a blunt tip.
 Best to use lighter-weighted ornaments.

 Fun Fact: The tree was named after botanist David Douglas who studied the tree in the 1800s.

 - Fraser Fir – Recognizable by their needles, which are dark green on top and silver underneath.
 The branches, which curve slightly upward, are stiff so they hold ornaments well.
-And they last a long time — it’s not uncommon for these trees to last as long as 6 weeks, and they keep their needles well.
+And they last a long time — it’s not uncommon for these trees to last as long as 6 weeks, and they retain their needles well.
 After Balsam Fir, Fraser Firs are especially fragrant.

 Fun Fact: It takes 7—10 years to grow a 6—7 foot Fraser Fir!

 - Scotch Pine (or Scots Pine) – This tree makes the list because it rarely sheds its needles, and has excellent water retention when cut.
 A Scotch Pine’s sturdy branches curve upward making it great for holding ornaments.
 But wear gloves when handling!
 The needles can be sharp.

 Fun Fact: The Scotch Pine is the most widely-planted pine tree in the U.S.

 - Colorado Blue Spruce – This evergreen is hard to miss with its beautiful blue hue.
 It’s a popular Christmas tree because it rarely sheds its needles.
 But they are sharp, so be careful (but they’re a good pet deterrent!).
 Stiff branches hold ornaments well and they have a perfect pyramid shape.
 Consider the tree’s color when selecting decorations.